 It is no surprise depression affects mood regulation and emotions, but you may not know it actually changes the structure of your brain.
 One ambitious study took on the challenge of gathering Magnetic Resonance Imaging (MRI) data from nearly 9,000 people from around the world and came up with some disturbing evidence of depression’s effect on brain shape:

-- Sixty-five percent of all depressed people experienced a decrease in volume of the hippocampus, a part of the brain deeply involved in emotional regulation, memory and the autonomic nervous system.
+- Sixty-five percent of all depressed people experienced a decrease in the volume of the hippocampus, a part of the brain deeply involved in emotional regulation, memory, and the autonomic nervous system.

 - People with hippocampal shrinkage also reported getting depression earlier on in life, before the age of 21.